 - create quality jobs throughout the EU;

-- help workers to find jobs in their own or another EU country;
+- help workers to find employment in their own or another Member State;

 - promote skills and entrepreneurship;

 - coordinate and modernise social security schemes;

 - create better working conditions through common minimum standards;